HackShiv/HackBot/README.md

 # About alonelyhacker
 A simple hackingbot for terminal usage (Able to learn and adapt from users).
-This is based off from the langauge model Mistral AI that intergrates its POST requests from WormGPT.
+This is based off from the langauge model Mistral AI that intergrates its API requests from Unofficial WormGPT.

 I created this for bug hunters and security researchers although anyone can use it really.